-You’ll be asked how much medication you’ve been prescribed to manage your breathing condition, how many hospital admissions you’ve had in the last year, how short of breath you get after a certain distance, if you’ve ever been prescribed oxygen outside of hospital, if you’ve ever been a smoker, and if you’ve had pneumonia or any other chest infection in the last year.
+You’ll be asked how much medication you’ve been prescribed to manage your breathing condition, how many hospital admissions you’ve had in the last year, how short of breath you get after a certain distance, and previous medical screenings, if your medicines are prescribed away from the hospital if you’ve ever been a smoker, and if you’ve had pneumonia or any other chest infection in the last year.

 Answering these questions as accurately as possible enables us to find policies that are more relevant to your personal circumstances.

 We only work with providers who specialise in covering pre-existing conditions.

 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

 A standard medical travel insurance policy for pre-existing medical conditions will usually include a number of benefits – from lost/stolen personal belongings (including medication) to cancellation.

 Essentially, cover limits vary from provider to provider, but overall – you’ll be able to claim up to the policy limits for things like emergency medical expenses, for instance.

 This type of thing is to be expected in a COPD travel insurance policy – given the nature of the condition and the average patient’s reliance on their medication and other emergencies that may require a medical screening process or further investigation.

 Flying with COPD is perfectly fine for most passengers with the condition.
 With most types of COPD - consulting your GP is an important aspect of assessing your fitness to fly, as long as you feel well enough within yourself to manage a long-haul or even short-haul flight, but in most cases, flying is comfortable and safe.

 A small minority of COPD patients may be putting themselves in some form of risk by flying.
 However, provided they can travel with supplementary oxygen, air travel is perfectly manageable for these patients too.